 Your plasma can help save a life!
 Plasma is used to produce and develop life-saving therapies for thousands of patients with rare diseases, immune deficiency and blood disorders.
 Plasma cannot be produced in a laboratory, so the power to make a difference depends on the generosity and commitment of plasma donors like you.

-Your initial visit and plasma donation will take approximately 3 hrs.
+Your initial visit and plasma donation will take approximately 120 minutes.
 First time donors are required to complete a health history questionnaire, verify ID, have a blood test and pass a brief physical exam before proceeding to the actual plasma donation process.
-Subsequent visits are routinely less than 1 ½ hrs.
+Subsequent visits should take about 90 minutes.

 See Preparation Tips.

 You must bring a government issued ID (such as driver’s license), your Social Security card, and proof of residency (a piece of mail addressed to you at your current address, such as a utility bill, which has been postmarked within the past 30 days).
 The name on your photo ID must be an exact match to the name on your Social Security card (or individual taxpayer ID number (ITIN).
 Otherwise you will not be able to donate.

 You do not need to make an appointment.
 First time donors are accepted up to 90 minutes prior to close.
 No exceptions, we are sorry.

 You may not donate while pregnant or breastfeeding.